Akshat-Jain/notes/notes/books.md

 ## Currently Reading

+- **Hit Refresh** (by Greg Shaw, Jill Tracie Nichols, & Satya Nadella)
+  *Have read it halfway.
+It's about how Satya transformed Microsoft's culture.
+It's been a below-average read.
+I personally hate and find it hypocritical that the book keeps talking about empathy in every alternate paragraph, but then we keep reading news about another round of layoffs in Microsoft.*

 - **Crafting Interpreters** (by Robert Nystrom)
   *Started reading it to get more familiarity with parsing, semantics, ASTs, etc - along with corresponding low-level implementation.
 Great read so far.*